 Scott Cowdell is Research Professor at the Charles Sturt University Centre for Public and Contextual Theology and Canon Theologian of the Canberra-Goulburn Anglican Diocese.
 He was Farnham Maynard Lecturer in Theology at Trinity College, Melbourne, and Principal of St Barnabas' Theological College, Adelaide.
 He is Founding President of the Australian Girard Seminar.

-Professor Cowdell is the author of eight books exploring the interface between Christianity and contemporary Western culture, also lead editor of the Bloomsbury series “Violence, Desire, and the Sacred”.
+Professor Cowdell is the author of eight books exploring the interface between Christianity and contemporary Western culture, and the co-editor of five.
 His current research project is on the work of today's premier theorist of violence, culture and religion, René Girard.
-His publications include God's Next Big Thing: Discovering the Future Church; Abiding Faith: Christianity Beyond Certainty, Anxiety, and Violence; René Girard and Secular Modernity: Christ, Culture, and Crisis and, also with the University of Notre Dame Press, René Girard and the Nonviolent God.
+His most recent books are René Girard and Secular Modernity: Christ, Culture, and Crisis and, also with the University of Notre Dame Press, René Girard and the Nonviolent God.

 Wayne Hudson is an intellectual historian and a social philosopher who works across the areas of philosophy, history, politics and religion.
 His research covers religious thought, utopianism and social reform, the Enlightenment and the postsecular.
 He is recognised as the English language expert on the Jewish German Philosopher Ernst Bloch and is also a leading historian of English deism.
 He delivered the first lectures on postmodernism at Oxford and taught philosophical anthropology for seven years at the University of Utrecht.